lamdu/hypertypes/README.md

   It doesn't support structures with several different types.
 * A third approach, [`multirec`](http://hackage.haskell.org/package/multirec),
-  does allow encoding nested and mutually recursive types with fix-points, by each family of nested types as a single GADT.
+  does allow encoding nested and mutually recursive types with fix-points, by encoding each family of nested types as a single GADT.
-  But using a single type imposes limitation on composabilty and modularity.
+  But using a single type imposes limitations on composabilty and modularity.

 `syntax-tree` is a Haskell library for describing rich nested and mutually recursive types with the "field constructor" parameter pattern, in a modular and composable manner.